-When a child proudly displays his peg board with all the holes filled using different colored pegs, he is serving you his work.
-Now, return to the child with an open suggestion on what to do next.
+A child proudly displays his peg board with all the holes filled using different colored pegs.

-- O How can you group the colors together? - How can you arrange the pegs by color/size (length, width, height, or volume)? - O How do the pegs fit on top of /into each other? - O What if you made a pattern? - O How can you use the pegs to make different lines/shapes? - What if you built something with those pegs? - o Tell me about what you did. - O What else can you do with your pegs?
+- How can you group the colors together? - How can you arrange the pegs by size/color? - How do you know which size/color you have more of / fewer of? - How do the pegs fit on top of /into each other? - What if you made a pattern? - What if you made different lines/shapes? - What if you built something with those pegs? - How can you show me one peg, then two pegs, all the way up to five pegs? - Tell me about what you did.

-SOME SIMPLE EARLY MATH GAMES can help children recognize numerals or count.
+SOME SIMPLE EARLY MATH GAMES

-Passing Game: Circle Count!
+o Passing Game: Circle Count!